d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

         return npx.batch_dot(attention_weights, value)
 ```

 Now we create two batches, and each batch has one query and 10 key-value pairs.
-We specify through `valid_length` that the first batch we will only pay attention to the first 2 key-value pairs, while the second batch will check the first 6 key-value pairs.
-Therefore, both batches have the same query, key-value pairs, we obtain different outputs.
+We specify through `valid_length` that for the first batch, we will only pay attention to the first 2 key-value pairs, while for the second batch, we will check the first 6 key-value pairs.
+Therefore, though both batches have the same query and key-value pairs, we obtain different outputs.

 ```{.python .input  n=6}
 atten = DotProductAttention(dropout=0.5)